Kunynghame enjoys DIY projects, including painting, crafting, and refurbishing items.

 - Like I said earlier, there is no reason to get more than a quart of any color; a quart is more than enough to paint your boards with multiple coats.

-After everything has had time to dry completely, it is time to take your beautiful creation out and test it out.
+Last but not least, after everything has had time to dry completely, it is time to take your beautiful creation outside and test it out.

 Questions & Answers

 Question: What is the difference between polycrylic and a water based polyurethane?
 And which would you recommend?
 I read that the water based polyurethane is supposed to be applied with multiple thin coats, but you mentioned thick coats of polycrylic.
 Thanks.

 Answer: Polycrylic has very little smell and is much less toxic than polyurethane.
 That is one of the reasons I prefer it.
 Polyurethane also comes in oil base or water base options, while Polycrylic only comes as water base.
 Both Polycrylic and polyurethane will give you a good finished product.
 I believe Polycrylic is easier to work with, cleaner, and safer.
 It's a personal preference.

 Question: Is the Minwax better in Satin or Matte finish?